Plain Lantern Press Browse the Books

 Picture and photography books for adults

-When reading the words becomes hard, beautiful images still carry meaning.
-Adult picture books of landscapes, animals, gardens, or familiar places can be enjoyed in any order, for as long or short a time as feels good, with no pressure at all.
+When the words get hard, pictures still carry plenty.
+Grown-up picture books of landscapes, animals, gardens, or familiar places can be opened anywhere and enjoyed for as long or as little as suits the moment.
+There is nothing to keep up with.

 Familiar faith books, hymns, and devotionals

-For someone with a lifetime of faith, well-loved verses, prayers, and hymns are often deeply rooted and comforting.
-Large-print, simply laid-out devotionals and scripture activity books can offer reassurance and a sense of routine.
+For someone with a lifetime of faith, well-worn verses, prayers, and hymns sit deep and tend to comfort.
+Large-print devotionals and simple scripture activity books, laid out plainly, can give both reassurance and the steadiness of a familiar routine.

 Short stories, poems, and old favourites

-A single short story or poem can be read and enjoyed in one sitting, then happily read again another day.
-Familiar childhood rhymes and classic tales often bring a smile precisely because they are so well known.
+A short story or a poem can be read and enjoyed in one sitting, then read again next week with the same pleasure.
+Childhood rhymes and old classics often raise a smile for the simple reason that they are so well known.

 What to gently avoid